scloud19/SECipedia/tls_ssl_pki/cryptograhy_basics.md

 Symmetric Encryption
   aka private-key cryptography

+  Pros
+    Great at handling large amounts of data at fast speeds Cons
+    Problems when multiple parties become involved
+      Ex:
+        Members of the same group must share the same key The risk for compromise increases
   Process
     1) Alice and Bob agree on the encryption also and a secret key
     2) When Alice wants to send some data to Bob, she uses the secret key to encrypt the data.